Let’s put some strategy into our content strategy!

 As difficult as it is to gather the right information, analysing it is sometimes harder.
 The point of analysis is to look at all of the findings from your research, and identify patterns that point to key problems, opportunities, and paths forward.

 Rumelt says that “the most basic idea of strategy is the application of strength against weakness.
 Or… strength applied to the most promising opportunity.”
-As content strategists and in-house content leaders, we need to accurately identify the most likely way to use content or content practices to achieve a specific goal given the unique set of obstacles and opportunities at hand.
+As content strategists and in-house content leaders, we need to accurately identify the most likely way to use content or content practices to respond to our high-stakes challenge given the unique set of obstacles and opportunities at hand.

-The output of our analysis becomes a content (or content governance) diagnosis.
+The output of our analysis becomes a content (or content governance) findings and foundation.

 I’ve seen way too many “content strategies” that could be applied to any team within any organization in any industry and for any audience.
 These are simply best practices, which will usually take most organizations quite far, but it’s not a strategy.
 A strategy needs to be customized to the specific environment and problem at hand.
 If there’s nothing specific about it, then you’re not digging deep enough or you’re operating at a tactical, rather than strategic, level.

-If, through your analysis, you’re only finding obstacles and no opportunities, then I’d suggest you’re the wrong person for the job.
+If, through your analysis, you’re only finding obstacles and no opportunities, then I’d suggest you hone your strategic skill set.
 A good strategist can sniff out opportunities and find pathways forward regardless of the challenges involved.
 Even if the opportunity is in a completely unexpected direction.

 2. Craft a guiding focus.